-Only those courses in the catalog in which the course description specifically indicates "may be repeated for credit" may be repeated with both the units and grade points earned being counted.
+Only those courses in the catalog in which the course description specifically indicates "may be repeated for credit" may be repeated with both credit hours and grade points earned being counted.
 An undergraduate student may, however, repeat a course in which he/she received a grade of "D," "F," or "NC" in order to improve his/her grade but cannot receive credit for the course more than once.
+Repeating courses will not alter the student's original academic standing in the term or terms where the grades of "D", "F", or "NC" were earned and later repeated or duplicated.

 If a student re-enrolls in a course in which a "D" has been received, only the highest grade earned is used in calculating the grade-point average.
-If another "D" or a lower grade is received the second time, the repeated course grade is not used in computing the cumulative UT San Antonio grade-point average, and the course is marked as "Duplication" on the student's official records.
+If another "D" or a lower grade is received the second time, the repeated course grade is not used in computing the cumulative UT San Antonio grade-point average, the course is marked as "Duplication" on the student's official records.